tsuki-lang/tsuki/spec.md

 - The identity conversion, ie. a type `T` can be implicitly converted to itself.
 - Widening conversions for integers that do not change signedness.
    - For example, `Int8` can be converted to `Int16`, but not the other way around.
    - Conversions between integers of different signedness are not permitted, eg. converting from `Uint8` to `Int8` is illegal.
-This is the case even when the conversion is known to be safe, but this restriction will be relaxed in the future.
+This is the case even when the conversion is known to be safe, but this restriction may be relaxed in the future.
 - Widening conversions between floating point types.
    - Converting from `Float32` to `Float64` is allowed, but not the other way around.
-- Conversions dropping pointer mutability.
+- Conversions lowering pointer mutability.
    - Converting from `^var T` to `^T` is allowed, but not the other way around.
-- Conversions dropping slice mutability.
+- Conversions lowering slice mutability.
    - Converting from `[var T]` to `[T]` is allowed, but not the other way around.
 - Copying conversions.
    - Converting from `^var T` or `^T` to `T` is allowed only when `T` implements `Copy`.